Invest in Your Sleep Health

 As always, follow the instructions on the product care label.
-Generally, wool quilts can be dry-cleaned and should be aired regularly.
-This deodorises the quilt and the sunlight will help to kill any dust mites.
+Generally, wool quilts can be dry-cleaned sparingly and should be aired regularly.
+Airing deodorises and rejuvenates the wool quilt and the sunlight will help to kill any dust mites.
 Spot cleaning is usually fine too.
 Some wool products are machine-washable, but only if a shrink-resisting treatment is applied during manufacturing.

 NB- If a wool quilt is not machine-washable, then they must not be machine washed.
 The wool will shrink and clump between the quilting pattern and as it is sewn through, the cotton cover will shrink with the wool.